paulosilva86/invoicer/README.md

 # Invoicer
-* Invoicer is an iOS invoice generator.
+* Invoicer is an iOS invoice generator written in Swift.
 It uses InvoiceXpress's API to create invoices.
 * API Documentation (http://invoicexpress.com/api/overview)

 # Features